cheredia19/paris-2024-medals-and-medallists/README.md

   }}
  />

-The second table includes the individual athletes who earned medals in team events, for example, [Kevin Durant](https://olympics.com/en/athletes/kevin-durant), who clinched his fourth gold medal with the basketball Team USA.
+The second table includes the individual athletes who earned medals in team events, for example, [Kevin Durant](https://olympics.com/en/athletes/kevin-durant), who clinched his fourth gold medal with the basketball **Team USA**.
 It also details the birth date of each medal-winning athlete.

  <FlatUiTable
   data={{